-- Every crockpot or slow cooker heats differently, watch and be sure to set a timer at least every 15 minutes to stir, once the mixture starts getting dry and thick at the bottom remove the crockpot from heat.
+- Every crockpot or slow cooker heats differently, be sure to set a timer at least every 15 minutes to stir; once the mixture starts getting dry and thick at the bottom remove the crockpot from heat.

-- Place a clean tea towel between the lid and the crockpot to absorb any moisture.
+- Place a clean tea towel or paper towel between the lid and the crockpot to absorb any moisture.

 - Stir Well | In recipes where you are melting chocolate (like my chocolate ganache), stirring is key to helping things melt!
 So remove from heat when there are still some whole pieces of chocolate, keep stirring they will disappear.

 - Crockpot or Slow Cooker | What’s the difference?
 Crockpot is a brand name, slow cooker is what the appliance does!
 You will want at least a 6 quart crockpot for this recipe.
 I like this that this classic crockpot locks for travel!

 - Medium Cookie Scoop or small cookie scoop, if you want to make a whole lot of candy!